m4xshen/autoclose.nvim/README.md

 ## 📃 Introduction

-A minimalist autoclose plugin for [Neovim](https://neovim.io/) written by lua.
+A minimalist autoclose plugin for [Neovim](https://neovim.io/) written by Lua.

 ## 📦 Installation